spencer-brown/study-hub/README.md

 * Create rake tasks to automatically load all of Purdue's subjects and courses
 * Adjust Courses navigation to be based on subject
 * How-to-use instructions upon sign up
+* Think of a better name
+* Finish homepage

 ##### Low Priority #####
 * Scrape Purdue directory to generate students' names automatically when they sign up with their Purdue email